 Fairview is a tiny town located in the state of West Virginia.
 With a population of 371 people and just one neighborhood, Fairview is the 219th largest community in West Virginia.
-Fairview has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Fairview has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Fairview is generally considered to be a blue-collar town.
-35.53% of the Fairview workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fairview, you'll notice that it is more blue-collar than most other communities in America.
+35.53% of Fairview’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fairview is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Fairview who work in healthcare (19.74%), teaching (15.79%), and management occupations (9.21%).

 As is often the case in a small town, Fairview doesn't have a public transportation system that people use for their commute.